 The 'Underlying Result' compares recurrent income and recurrent expenditure.
-The underlying result is forecast to be in the yellow zone in 2018/19 as a result of having to bring to account \$4.82M Victoria Grants Commission allocation for 2018/19 in the prior financial year (2017/18) because it was received in June 2018.
-The dipping of the ratio into the yellow zone does not present any strategic concern.
-For the remainder of the forward plan, the underlying result trends in the green zone.
-This result has improved significantly from the previous plan mainly due to lower depreciation charges on infrastructure assets.
+The underlying result is forecast to be in the yellow zone in 2019/20 as a result of having to bring to account 50% (\$4.912M) Victoria Grants Commission allocation for 2019/20 in the prior financial year (2018/19) as it is intended to be received in June 2019.
+The dipping of the ratio into the yellow zone does not present any strategic concern, merely a timing issue.
+The target for this indicator is > 0%.
+The budget indicator for the 2019/20 budget is -7.65%

 The 'Underlying Working Capital' assesses Balance Sheet strength and in particular Council's ability to pay existing liabilities.
-In the forward plan, the ratio is conistently above the strategic target of 1.25:1 for the 15 years of the Long Term Financial Plan.
+In the forward plan, the ratio is consistently in the green zone for the 15 years of the Long Term Financial Plan except for the 2021/22 financial year.
+The target for this indicator is > 1.25.
+The budget indicator for the 2019/20 budget is 1.83.

 The 'Self Financing Indicator' compares net operating cash flows to underlying revenue and capital grants.
 It is forecast to be in the green zone in 2018/19 and all the forward budgets.
+The target for this indicator is > 20%.

 The 'Sustainability Indicator' is a measure of asset renewal and upgrade expenditure compared to depreciation expense.
 It assesses the extent to which Council renews its assets over time.
 The Sustainability Index is significantly stronger than in previous budgets and this reflects Council's commitment to renewing and maintaining assets over the long term.
+The target for this indicator is > 100%.
+The budget indicator for the 2019/20 budget is 246%.
+This figure is higher than corresponding years due to the roll over of incomplete Capital Works during the 2018/19 financial year.

-The three borrowing capacity indicators, 'Indebtedness', 'Total Debt as a percentage of Rate Revenue' and 'Debt Servicing Costs as a percentage of Total Revenue' are forecast to be in the green zone for 2019/20 and beyond.
+The three borrowing capacity indicators, 'Indebtedness' (Target < 40%), 'Total Debt as a percentage of Rate Revenue' (Target < 60%) and 'Debt Servicing Costs as a percentage of Total Revenue' (Target < 5%) are forecast to be in the green zone for 2019/20 and beyond.
 Due to the inherent strength of the Balance Sheet, Council has capacity in the forward years to borrow for major capital projects.
+The budget indicators for the 2019/20 budget are Indebtedness 9.88%, Total Debt as % of Rate revenue 7.51% and Debt servicing costs as a % of Total revenue 0.16%.